 Like most Northerners, our family proudly wears fur.
-My parents, Jane and David Dragon raised six children and we were dressed with furs from my parents' trapline.
-Mom made the hats, mittens, mukluks, and parkas.
-Setsuné (grandmother in the Chipewyan language) is a talented seamstress and has been sewing with furs and hides most of her life.
+My parents, Jane and David Dragon raised six children, always dressed with furs from the trapline.
+Mom made the hats, mittens, mukluks, and parkas, Setsuné (grandmother in the Chipewyan language) is a talented seamstress and has been sewing with furs and hides most of her life.
 A few of her very special garments have been displayed in a Northern gallery in the Canadian Museum of History.

-As an Indigenous person, I am wholly committed to nature and a steward of the environment.
+As an Indigenous person, I am wholly committed to nature and a dedicated steward of the environment.
 I love creating and sharing natural and sustainable products, especially these ones that replace disposables.
 In our workshop at the end of each day, there is a no garbage in a bin; we use all pieces of each and every pelt.

 Fur is part of our family's history.
 You are welcome to make it part of yours.

 Dënesųłiné – pronounced: Den-nay-soot-lin-ay - formerly known as the Chipewyan language detł'ogh nedhël – pronounced: ah-raw nay-thawl – fur warmth